 Protect your Ecosystem with Rainforest Concern

-We are so pleased to announce we are partnering with Rainforest Concern.
+We are so pleased to announce that we are partnering with Rainforest Concern through 1% for the planet.
 A charity founded in 1993 whose mission is to protect threatened natural habitats and the biodiversity they contain, together with the indigenous people who depend on them for survival.
-They do this through direct conservation, purchasing land, registering ancestral indigenous territories and establishing ecological corridors to connect fragmented habitats.

-Rainforest Concern also promotes sustainable livelihoods and is committed to delivering environmental education both in their project areas and in the UK.
-They use research and monitoring to help steer their conservation approach and better support the case for nature.
-They currently work in eight countries; Costa Rica, Colombia, Ecuador, Peru, Belize, Chile, Romania and India across a variety of critical habitats and the vast biodiversity they support.
+Rainforest Concern is committed to delivering environmental education both in their project areas and in the UK.
+They research and monitor the habitats to help steer their conservation approach and provide an in-depth understanding of the rainforest.
+They currently work in eight countries; Costa Rica, Colombia, Ecuador, Peru, Belize, Chile, Romania and India across a variety of critical habitats, supporting and preserving vast biodiversity.

 Why did we choose Rainforest Concern?